coderalexis/CodigoPostalApi2024/README.md

 ## Project Setup and Execution

 - To test the project, clone the repository and open it locally.
-- Ensure you have the `CPdescarga.txt` file in the `/home/` directory of your server.
-You can download it [here](https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/CodigoPostal_Exportar.aspx).
+- Ensure you have the `CPdescarga.txt` file in `C:/home/CPdescarga.txt`.
+If the file does not exist there, the application will automatically use the copy bundled in its resources.
+You can download the file [here](https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/CodigoPostal_Exportar.aspx).